Battle of Arras (1917): 11 April

-German attack on Lagnicourt (15 April 1917)
+German attack on Lagnicourt

 Observing that the 1st Australian Division was holding a frontage of 13000 yd, the local German corps commander General Otto von Moser, commanding Gruppe Quéant (XIV Reserve Corps) planned a spoiling attack to drive back the advanced posts, destroy supplies and guns and then retire to the Hindenburg defences.
 OHL had added an extra division to his Gruppe and added two more from Gruppe Cambrai to the south, further to strengthen the attack.
 The four divisions provided 23 battalions for Unternehmen Sturmbock (Operation Battering Ram).
-The German forces managed to penetrate the Australian front line at the junction on the 1st Australian Division and 2nd Australian Division, occupying the village of Lagnicourt and destroyed six Australian artillery pieces.
-Counter-attacks from the 9th and 20th Australian battalions restored the front line and the action ended with the Germans having suffered 2,313 casualties and the Australians 1,010.
+On 15 April, the German forces managed to penetrate the Australian front line at the junction on the 1st Australian Division and 2nd Australian Division, occupying the village of Lagnicourt and destroyed six Australian artillery pieces.
+Counter-attacks from the 9th Australian Battalion and the 20th Australian Battalion restored the front line and the action ended with the Germans having suffered 2,313 casualties and the Australians 1,010.

-Battle of Bullecourt (3–17 May 1917)
+Battle of Bullecourt

 After the initial assault around Bullecourt failed to penetrate the German lines, British commanders made preparations for a second attempt.
 British artillery began an intense bombardment of the village, which by 20 April had been virtually destroyed.
-Although the infantry assault was planned for 20 April, it was pushed back a number of times and finally set for the early morning of 3 May.
-At 03:45, elements of the 2nd Australian Division attacked east of Bullecourt village, intending to pierce the Hindenburg Line and capture Hendecourt-lès-Cagnicourt, while British troops from the 62nd (2nd West Riding) Division attacked Bullecourt, which was finally taken by the British 7th Division and despite determined effort by the Germans was held by the 62nd (2nd West Riding) Division.
+Although the infantry assault was planned for 20 April, it was postponed several times until early morning of 3 May.
+At 03:45, elements of the 2nd Australian Division attacked east of Bullecourt village, intending to pierce the Hindenburg Line and capture Hendecourt-lès-Cagnicourt, while British troops from the 62nd (2nd West Riding) Division attacked Bullecourt, which was finally taken by the 7th Division and despite determined counter-attacks was held by the 62nd (2nd West Riding) Division.
 German resistance was fierce and when the offensive was called off on 17 May, few of the initial objectives had been met.
 The Australians were in possession of much of the German trench system between Bullecourt and Riencourt-lès-Cagnicourt but had been unable to capture Hendecourt.
 To the west, British troops managed to push the Germans out of Bullecourt but incurred considerable losses, failing also to advance north-east to Hendecourt.